GouravMadaan/Html-phone-application-template-free-download/README.md

 # Free phone app template with html

-Html Template for phone application for downloading apps something like google play
+Html Template for phone application for downloading apps something like google play 'Gourav'

 ## Installation

-Just download it and easily you can use it
+Just download it and easily you can use it "Gourav"

 ## #Demo left to right version
 ![index](https://github.com/AliRezvaniAra/Html-phone-application-template-free-download/raw/master/index.gif)